Cloth diapers have been around for hundreds of years in one form or another.

 If you find that the diapers are not washing well, you might need to experiment to find the one that’s compatible with the type of water you are using (especially if you are using hard water).
 Also, avoid using too much detergent.

-What Cloth Diaper Accessories to Buy?
+What Other Cloth Diaper Accessories Do You Need?

 As a clothing diapering mom, there’s a wealth of accessories to help make your diapers work better and make your cloth diapering years easier.